eswarak/Fast-Start-20/cloudforms+ansible101/lab/index.md

 1. Click on the VM cfme058 and verify that now it has 1GB of RAM and 1 CPU

     ![verify](img/verify.png)

+***Note*** The reason because you get 1GB and NOT 3GB as we set up is because the policy has run and the policy specifies that all VMs under the policy will have 1 CPU and 1 GB of RAM.

 ## Even more